bartosz-bear/notebooks/utils/git.md

 - this command shows a history of executed commands like (`commit`, `checkout`, `merge`, `rebase`) starting from a specific commit (in this case starting from `HEAD`)

 ![](../assets/images/git/reflog_show_head.png)

+- in addition to `HEAD`, other branches, tags, remotes and stashes can be referenced as well

+## REFLOG EVERYTHING (EVEN CHECKOUTS, COMMANDS, ETC)

+`git reflog show --all`

+## REFLOG A DIFFERENT BRANCH

+`git reflog show otherbranch 9a4491f`